isaphife98/IsaiahPhifer-IT-Portfolio/Lab05_NTFS_Share_Permissions/README.md

 **Windows Server • File Security • NTFS ACLs • Helpdesk Troubleshooting**

 This lab demonstrates configuring secure, department-based file access using **NTFS permissions**, one of the most essential skills for Helpdesk and System Administrators.
-You test permissions with multiple users and validate both access and denial scenarios.
+testing permissions with multiple users and validate both access and denial scenarios.

 ---